-One of the worse feelings I have had is being hacked, I don’t mean by Jim Duggan.
+One of the worst feelings I have had is being hacked, I don’t mean by Jim Duggan.
 I mean by some most likely 8-year-old kid in a really cold country that has nothing better to do than try to ruin your day.
 It’s like having your house broken into or your car stolen.
 Just a sinking horrible feeling.
 Luckily with the right web host, it’s not the end of the world, just a major pain in the butt!
-We will try to make this super simple so you can get through the process and back in action asap.
+We will try to make this super simple so you can get through the process and back in action ASAP.
 In case you’re wondering, most hacks (about 95%) are from old scripts like WordPress or a shopping cart that is not being updated.
 Updates are for security and all scripts should be updated often.
 Our free script installer does this for you by the way!

 1. You have to find it in your heart to accept that you will need your host to format your account.
 Anytime a server or website is hacked, it needs to be taken offline and a new site made with none of the old website’s files.

 2. Ask your web host to open up cPanel and FTP access.
-They can do this by directing your DNS to never never land while you fix the issue.
+They can do this by directing your DNS to never land while you fix the issue.
 If you have a dedicated IP they will need to remove that.

 3. Log into your cPanel or phpmyadmin and back up your databases if you have any.
 In cPanel this is under the backup section and in phpmyadmin, you will just click the database to the left and then click export.
 Choose the default settings when exporting which should be a .sql file.

 4. Download everything via FTP, even the hacked files.
 Don’t worry hacked server files are not the same as a Windows virus, and will not affect you.

 6. Ask your web host to format the account.